MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 > ## "Modern C++"
 >
-> C++11 was considered a turning point in the C++ language, with the previous release
+> C++11 is considered a turning point in the C++ language, with the previous release
 > being C++98.
 Code written in C++11 or later style can look very different compared to
 > older code due to the addition of very helpful features and paradigms.
 This is sometimes
 > called "modern C++" although there is no precise definition.